 Glyphosate-Containing Products for Homeowners

 Ornamental plants may be treated with glyphosate through spot applications.
-Glyphosate is non-selective herbicide that should be used with extreme caution.
-For the purpose of controlling dollarweed, apply 3% glyphosate solution using pump-up sprayer.
+Glyphosate is a non-selective herbicide that should be used with extreme caution.
+For the purpose of controlling dollarweed, apply a 3% glyphosate solution using a pump-up sprayer.

 Follow the instructions on the label for combining and using the product.
 Do not allow the glyphosate spray mist to come into contact with ornamental foliage or stems, as this will result in severe damage.